OracularIS/autest/docs/concepts.md

 When providing values for the arguments in various contexts, we have the following capabilities:

 - We can provide a literal value
-- We can call a “command” by using ## syntax mentioned above
+- We can call a `command` by using ## syntax mentioned above
-- Within this context, we can use “Script” capability to call any command.
+- Within this context, we can use `Script` capability to call any command.
-- We can use “[<function key>]” to press any function key
+- We can use `[<function key>]` to press any function key
-- We can use “[Enter]”
+- We can use `[Enter]`
-- We can scrape anything from an RF form using <<>> syntax.
+- We can scrape anything from an RF form using `<<>>` syntax.
 Within this, we put the name of the field or form.field.

 ## Application Flow Step (Non MOCA Tests)

-As our vision is a “low-code” solution, we have introduced a concept of “Application Flow Step” which represents the front-end use cases in the form of data.
+As our vision is a `low-code` solution, we have introduced a concept of `Application Flow Step` which represents the front-end use cases in the form of data.

 | Application Flow Step Id | Type          | Description                       |
 |--------------------------|---------------|-----------------------------------|